How to apply for a grant to start a business

 Once you’ve found a grant which you think your small business is eligible for, you need to begin the lengthy and sometimes frustrating process of trying to obtain the money.

-So, for example, applications to your local authority or Business Link would probably be resolved in days or weeks.
+So, for example, applications to your local authority, Local Enterprise Partnership or Business Link would probably be resolved in days or weeks.
 However national organisations are more bureaucratic and could take months to come to a decision, although many have begun to put ‘fast track’ procedures in place.

-If you are applying for public money, your forms are going to face a good amount of scrutiny and no-one is going to be able to give a more accurate representation than the person who runs it.
-You might therefore be forgiven for thinking there’s no need to get a third party involved.
+If you’re applying for public money, your forms are going to face a good amount of scrutiny and no-one is going to be able to give a more accurate representation than the person who runs it.
+Therefore, you might be forgiven for thinking there’s no need to get a third party involved.
 However, there are ways in which grant consultants can prove to be helpful.

-Firstly with the huge number of schemes out there, tracking them down can be difficult and time-consuming, therefore someone with experience in this area is going to speed up the process and save you a lot of hassle.
+Firstly, with the huge number of schemes out there, tracking grants down can be difficult and time-consuming, therefore someone with experience in this area is going to speed up the process and save you a lot of hassle.
 It’s a sensible idea to use a grants service which you can access on an ongoing basis to ensure you can keep up to date with what’s going on.

 Secondly, if you’re applying for a large amount of cash and the awarding body is large, difficult to approach and very bureaucratic, then appointing a consultant can be beneficial, particularly in applications to European bodies.
 However, consultants are not cheap and in many cases their cost will outweigh their usefulness, therefore if you do decide to appoint a grants consultancy make sure you properly assess their track record.